help celebrate the centenary of British ice hockey, Stewart Roberts,

 home-grown players, a mixture of those with experience in the old

-national league and some talented youngsters who went on to play
+national league and some gifted youngsters who went on to play

-internationally and enjoy Hall of Fame careers - Pete Johnson, Gordon
+internationally and enjoy Hall of Fame careers - Peter Johnson Gordon

 Latto, brothers Les and Lawrie Lovell, Terry Matthews, Jackson McBride,